Skip to main content

 Several factors influence the energy efficiency of a roof, however, the 4 most common include:

-So, by considering these factors and implementing appropriate energy-efficient roofing solutions, you can maximize the energy efficiency, durability, and sustainability of your roof while enjoying the numerous benefits they offer!
+By considering these factors and implementing appropriate energy-efficient roofing solutions, you can maximize the energy efficiency, durability, and sustainability of your roof while enjoying the numerous benefits they offer!

 red--check